novlan1/tencent-cos-and-cdn-action/README.en-US.md

 > If `cos_replace_file` is not `true`, or `clean` is turned on, the number of read requests is increased by: number of objects in the bucket / 1000 times.
 For example, if there are 3100 files with the prefix `remote_path` in the bucket, the number of read requests is increased by 4 times.
 >
-> If `cos_replace_file` is `crc64ecma`, a read request will be added for each existing file of the same size, and Tencent Cloud may charge corresponding fees.
+> If `cos_replace_file` is `crc64ecma`, a read request will be added for each existing file of the same size.
+>
+> Tencent Cloud may charge corresponding fees.

 ## Demo